ibexa/documentation-developer/docs/update_and_migration/from_2.5/to_3.3.md

 Resolve the conflicts in the following way:

 - Make sure all automatically added `ezsystems/*` packages are removed.
-If you explicitly added any packages that are not part of the standard installation, retain them.
+If you explicitly added any packages that aren't part of the standard installation, retain them.
 - Review the rest of the packages.
 If your project requires a package, keep it.
 - If a package is only used as a dependency of an `ezsystems` package, remove it.
 You can check how the package is used with `composer why <packageName>`.
 - Keep the dependencies listed in the website skeleton.